Python API Reference#

 Example

-Add a USD file to the renderer (asynchronous).
+Add a USD file as a reference at a prim path (asynchronous).

 - Parameters: